Yusifx1/e621-scripts/README.md

 Set - downloads sets by id with renaming (oldest upload first).

-Setwc - downloads sets with source name.
+Setwc - faster download sets with source name.

 #TO-DO

+Add progressbar instead curl progress meter (-# not work correct).

 Add function to use both: name and id.